 Making things safe

 Whilst the pandemic continues, people may feel concerned about handling or purchasing second-hand goods.
 The SCT shops are taking rigorous steps to ensure the safety of staff and customers.

 All new donations will be left in isolation for several days before they are sold.
 This ensures that the virus can’t be carried from the donator to the buyer.
-We have also rotated our stocks since closing in March, so the clothes currently on sale have been waiting in storage since before lockdown was introduced.
+We have also rotated our stocks since closing, so the clothes currently on sale have been waiting in storage since before lockdown was introduced.